 - Are there missing values?
 How many?

-For this lesson we will use a data set of FBI Uniform Crime Reporting (UCR) data for 2017.
+For the first part of this lesson we will use a data set of FBI Uniform Crime Reporting (UCR) data for 2017.
 This data includes every agency that reported their data for all 12 months of the year.
-Throughout this lesson we will look at some summary statistics for the variables we are interested in and make some basic graphs to visualize the data.
+In this part of the chapter we will look at some summary statistics for the variables we are interested in and make some basic graphs to visualize the data.

 First, we need to load the data.
 Make sure your working directory is set to the folder where the data is.

 head() will print out the first 6 rows of every column in the data.
 Since we only have 9 columns, we will use this function.
 Be careful when you have many columns (100+) as printing all of them out makes it read to read.

 head(ucr2017) #> ori year agency_name state population actual_murder actual_rape_total #> 1 AK00101 2017 anchorage alaska 296188 27 391 #> 2 AK00102 2017 fairbanks alaska 32937 10 24 #> 3 AK00103 2017 juneau alaska 32344 1 50 #> 4 AK00104 2017 ketchikan alaska 8230 1 19 #> 5 AK00105 2017 kodiak alaska 6198 0 15 #> 6 AK00106 2017 nome alaska 3829 0 7 #> actual_robbery_total actual_assault_aggravated #> 1 778 2368 #> 2 40 131 #> 3 46 206 #> 4 0 14 #> 5 4 41 #> 6 0 52

 From these results it appears that each row is a single agency’s annual data for 2017 and the columns show the number of crimes for four crime categories included.

 names() to print out every column name.
 We can already see every name from

 head() but this is useful when we have many columns and don’t want to use